9 Worst Customer Service Stories of 2014 – Check out these nine Customer service fiascos of 2014:

 You may be thinking how wrong I am about my niece being a wonderful employee.
 Actually, she may be too good of an employee.
 Her boss (sadly, the owner of the restaurant) has told her, “Your job is to not let people take advantage of us,” and she says, “Okay!”
 And she does what she is told, protects the business like she has been instructed.
 Each of us has plenty of employees currently working for us who have worked elsewhere and have been influenced by other bosses who don’t think like world-class Customer service companies and leaders do.
 They are more concerned that people are out to take advantage of them than they are of taking care of the Customer.
 It is not a new employee’s responsibility to have high Service Aptitude; it is the company’s job to teach it to them.

 John’s new book! !
 The Customer Service Revolution: Overthrow Conventional Business, Inspire Employees, and Change the World (January 2015 Greenleaf Books) – Be the brand people cannot live without.
 Learn how numerous companies have made Customer service their biggest competitive advantage, are dominating their industries, and are making price irrelevant!
-Learn ways to teach every member of your organization to have empathy and compassion for their Customer, internally and externally, which builds relationships and creates emotional connection and brand loyalty.
+Learn ways to teach every member of your organization to have influence and compassion for their Customer, internally and externally, which builds relationships and creates emotional connection and brand loyalty.

 Order yours today – The Customer Service Revolution is certain to be best-seller and will be available January 2015.
 Pre-order your copy of The Customer Service Revolution.